Experienced charity governance lawyers

 Those running charities (charity trustees) have considerable responsibilities and potential liabilities.
 Good governance is vital for the effective operation of the charity, for the maintenance of its reputation and to comply in the eyes of the Charity Commission with the law and good practice.

-- Mergers – our charity lawyers can provide advice on the legal and practical aspects of takeovers, mergers and forms of joint working arrangements
+- Mergers – our charity lawyers can provide advice on the legal and practical aspects of takeovers, mergers and forms of joint working arrangements.

-- Trustees' liabilities – trustees are rightly concerned to be aware of the extent of the liabilities of the organisation and of themselves as individual trustees and the degree of protection available to them
+- Trustees' liabilities – trustees are rightly concerned to be aware of the extent of the liabilities of the organisation and of themselves as individual trustees and the degree of protection available to them.

-- Trading – advice on issues arising out of trading and subsidiary trading structures and the exploitation of rights and assets
+- Trading – advice on issues arising out of trading and subsidiary trading structures and the exploitation of rights and assets including property for development purposes.

 - Employment law – charity trustees and their organisations need proper advice and training on employment law, to avoid problems arising and to handle them when they do, with the minimum damage to the organisation and its reputation.